Model Reduction for Quantum Systems: Discrete-time Quantum Walks and Open Markov Dynamics: Conditional expectations, state extensions and their CPTP factorizations

 The last equation follows from $\CE_\As=\SE^\dag_\As$ and the factorization we just defined. \end{proof}

-Notice that the explicit form of the $\rs,\es$ is derived in the proof, see \eqref{eqn:reduction},\eqref{eqn:injection}.
-Leveraging the the latter, we can obtain the reduced QHM model as described in the following instrumental result.
+Notice that the explicit form of the $\rs$ and $\es$ is derived in the proof, see \eqref{eqn:reduction},\eqref{eqn:injection}.
+Leveraging the the latter, we can obtain the reduced QSO model as described in the following instrumental result.